Obscuretone/obscuretone.github.io/public/posts/en/credentialism.md

 tags: [careers, hiring, evidence, engineering, credentials]
 ---

 Software careers are often described through credentials: degrees, certifications, recognizable companies, and formal titles.
 Those signals can be useful, but they are not the work itself.
+Harvard Business School's work on hidden workers is a good warning here: hiring systems designed around "perfect" candidates can [exclude capable people through credential and screening filters](https://www.hbs.edu/managing-the-future-of-work/research/hidden-workers-untapped-talent "hiring, careers, evidence | Harvard").
+The same institution's *Dismissed by Degrees* report, with Burning Glass and Accenture, describes degree inflation as employers using bachelor's requirements for jobs where many current workers [do not have those degrees](https://www.hbs.edu/managing-the-future-of-work/Documents/dismissed-by-degrees.pdf "hiring, credentials, careers | Harvard").

 Engineering ability is ultimately proven through systems built, incidents handled, decisions made, teams supported, and problems solved over time.